ARMmaster17/trafficcontrol/.github/actions/cache-config-integration-tests/README.md

 # to-ort-integration-tests JavaScript action
 This action runs the Traffic Ops ORT integration tests with the Traffic Ops API.
-- Provides a Riak server at address `trafficvault.infra.ciab.test`
+- Provides a Riak server at address `trafficvault.ciab`

 ## Inputs